open-horizon/examples/edge/wiotp/speedtest2wiotp/README.md

 ## Publishing a Pattern to the Exchange

-Once you have managed to publish the Service to the Exchange, you can create a corresponding "public" pattern to the Horizon Exchange in the "IBM" organization that references this Service.
+Once you have managed to publish the changed Service (and any changed dependencies) to the Exchange, you can create a corresponding "public" pattern to the Horizon Exchange in the "IBM" organization that references this Service.
 Begin by setting up your IBM org credentials in your shell environment and then run this command:

 ```
     $ make pattern-publish